Python Read All Existing Cells in Excel

 Here'south the full code used to generate the line chart with categories, axis titles, and style:

-import random from openpyxl import Workbook from openpyxl.nautical chart import LineChart , Reference workbook = Workbook () sail = workbook . active # Let's create some sample sales data rows = [ [ "" , "January" , "February" , "March" , "April" , "May" , "June" , "July" , "August" , "September" , "October" , "November" , "December" ], [ 1 , ], [ 2 , ], [ 3 , ], ] for row in rows : sheet . append ( row ) for row in sheet . iter_rows ( min_row = 2 , max_row = 4 , min_col = 2 , max_col = thirteen ): for jail cell in row : prison cell . value = random . randrange ( five , 100 ) # Create a LineChart and add the main data chart = LineChart () data = Reference ( worksheet = canvas , min_row = 2 , max_row = four , min_col = ane , max_col = 13 ) chart . add_data ( data , titles_from_data = Truthful , from_rows = Truthful ) # Add together categories to the nautical chart cats = Reference ( worksheet = sheet , min_row = one , max_row = 1 , min_col = 2 , max_col = 13 ) chart . set_categories ( cats ) # Rename the 10 and Y Axis chart . x_axis . title = "Months" chart . y_axis . title = "Sales (per unit)" # Utilize a specific Mode nautical chart . manner = 24 # Save! sheet . add_chart ( nautical chart , "C6" ) workbook . save ( "line_chart.xlsx" )
+import random from openpyxl import Workbook from openpyxl.nautical chart import LineChart , Reference workbook = Workbook () sail = workbook . active # Let's create some sample sales data rows = [ [ "" , "January" , "February" , "March" , "April" , "May" , "June" , "July" , "August" , "September" , "October" , "November" , "December" ], [ 1 , ], [ 2 , ], [ 3 , ], ] for row in rows : sheet . append ( row ) for row in sheet . iter_rows ( min_row = 2 , max_row = 4 , min_col = 2 , max_col = thirteen ): for jail cell in row : prison cell . value = random . randrange ( five , 100 ) # Create a LineChart and add the main data chart = LineChart () data = Reference ( worksheet = canvas , min_row = 2 , max_row = four , min_col = ane , max_col = 13 ) chart . add_data ( data , titles_from_data = Truthful , from_rows = Truthful ) # Add together categories to the nautical chart cats = Reference ( worksheet = sheet , min_row = one , max_row = 1 , min_col = 2 , max_col = 13 ) chart . set_categories ( cats ) # Rename the 10 and Y Axis chart . x_axis . title = "Months" chart . y_axis . title = "Sales (per unit)" # Utilize a specific Mode nautical chart . manner = 24 # Save! sheet . add_chart ( nautical chart , "C6" ) workbook . save ( "line_chart.xlsx" ) There are a lot more chart types and customization you can use, so be sure to bank check out the parcel documentation on this if you lot need some specific formatting.

 Convert Python Classes to Excel Spreadsheet